 Hygienic ventilation for the food industry

-Prihoda D-shaped fabric ducts
+Prihoda D-shaped fabric ducts in food factory

 Technical